chef-boneyard/chef-web-docs-2016/step_resource/step_resource_registry_key_set_default.rst

 ..
 This is an included how-to.

 ..
-To disable a registry key:
+To set the "(Default)" name of a registry key:

 .. code-block:: ruby

-   registry_key "Set the default value" do
+   registry_key "Set (Default) value" do
      action :create
      key "HKLM\\Software\\Test\\Key\\Path"
      values [